How Healthy is Your Home?

 4. Get rid of scented candles.

 Most candles are made from paraffin wax and synthetic fragrances.
 Both release toxic VOCs into the air when burned.
 Additionally, the smoke is made up of harmful fine particles that can penetrate your lungs.
-A safer alternative is to use essential oils or potpourri.
+A safer alternative is to use an essential oils diffuser or potpourri.

 5. Add a standalone indoor air purifier to your home.